Yokosuka: In popular culture

 Yokosuka, including Dobuita Street, is the setting for the 1999 video game Shenmue.
 Yokosuka is also depicted in the game's anime adaptation.
 City officials cooperated with animators.
 The 2000 PlayStation game Front Mission 3, and Shohei Imamura's 1961 New Wave film Pigs and Battleships take place in Yokosuka.
 Additionally, Yokosuka is the location of the climactic battle in the Godzilla film Terror of Mechagodzilla.

 Yokosuka is a major location in the Arpeggio of Blue Steel franchise, where it serves as one of Japan's few remaining naval facilities, the only one equipped with a functional shipyard and maritime academy.
 Due to rising sea levels, the port is built above the ruins of the submerged original city's remains.
 All the main cast lived and attended school there before forming the privateer fleet Blue Steel that uses it as their home port.

+Yokusuka is the main setting for the anime High School Fleet (Haifuri).
+In a world where a major earthquake has submerged most parts of Japan, Yokusuka remains one of the several main high schools that train high school girls to become Blue Mermaids.
+The main characters attend school at Yokusuka Girls' Marine High School and train in WW2 era IJN vessels.
+Major ships in the series include Musashi, Kongo, Admiral Graf Spee, and the Kagero class destroyer Harekaze.